-I’ve been home brewing for over 30 years and have drawn upon my success and failure in writing many of these articles.
+I’ve been home brewing for over 30 years and have drawn upon my success and failure to write many of these articles.
 I’ve also included articles written by friends whose expertise extends beyond mine or they approach the subject from a different perspective.
 I’ve reprinted them here with the authors’ permission.

 Some articles are gleaned from brewing trade newsletters and technical journals from 60 to 100+ years ago.
 They still offer many insights on beer and brewing.
 Keep in mind that chemistry, biochemistry, physics, and microbiology don’t change over the years.
-Science discovers new things on a regular basis which gives us a better understanding of what actually happens during the brewing process and dispels notions we’ve had in the past.
+However, science discovers new things on a regular basis which gives us a better understanding of what actually happens during the brewing process and dispels some notions we’ve had in the past.